-The Manifest board of directors has reviewed and approved the conflict of policy and reviews its operation as a standing item at board meetings.
+The Minerva board of directors has reviewed and approved the conflict of policy and reviews its operation as a standing item at board meetings.
 The chief executive is responsible for the operation of the policy in conjunction with departmental managers.
-In addition to the requirements of the UK Bribery Act Manifest’s research team is required to conduct their research in accordance with the CFA’s Research Objectivity Standards©
+In addition to the requirements of the UK Bribery Act Minerva’s research team is required to conduct their research in accordance with the CFA’s Research Objectivity Standards©

 Managing Potential Conflicts

 - a quality management system which focuses on a number of key performance indicators in relation to timely, accurate and comprehensive analysis

 - Separation of activities between key departments to ensure confidentiality

 - A dedicated stewardship support team which acts as buffer between departments and is a clearing house for questions from either companies or clients.